Burgmann College PRINT 92

 Master from 1981 to 1982

 Reverend Donald Affleck was Master of Burgmann College from 1981 to 1982.
-Donald was ordained as a Reverend in 1959 under the auspices of the Uniting Church of NSW and was dedicated to the ministry, serving for 44 years across NSW regions.
-Donald studied for a degree in science at ANU from 1968 to 1971.
-In 1971, Donald worked as a staff tutor in residence at Burgmann College.
+Ordained in 1959 under the auspices of the Uniting Church of NSW, he was dedicated to the ministry, serving for 44 years across NSW regions.
+From 1968 to 1971, he studied science at ANU, and in 1971 took on the role of staff tutor in residence at Burgmann College.
 In early 1972, after graduating from ANU, he was appointed Master of College Halls at Riverina College of Advanced Education in Wagga Wagga.
-During his time as Master at Riverina College, he focused upon changes to on-campus accommodation and college infrastructure that remain in place today.
-In 1981, Donald returned to Burgmann as the third Master of Burgmann.
-Although having a short tenure at Burgmann, many comment on his significant impact to the college, providing pastoral care and mentorship to residents.
-After leaving Burgmann, he continued to have a profound impact wherever he went, continuing work at the Uniting Churches across NSW and in Queensland in 2017.
+Whilst at Riverina College, he focused on changes to on-campus accommodation and college infrastructure that remain in place today.
+In 1981, Reverend Affleck returned to Burgmann as its third Master.
+Though his tenure was brief, he left a lasting impression on the College community through his pastoral care and mentorship of residents.
+After leaving Burgmann, he continued working for the Uniting Churches across NSW and in Queensland.

 Master from 1983 to 1985

-Professor Colin Thomson was Master of Burgmann College from 1983 to 1985.
-After his time at Burgmann, he became Professor at the University of Wollongong and Academic Leader for Health Law and Ethics in the Graduate School of Medicine.
-He served as a member of the Medical Research Ethics Committee of the National Health and Medical Research Council (NHMRC) (1987-91).
-Professor Thomson has worked as a consultant for the NHMRC, the Health Departments of New South Wales, Queensland and Victoria, the NSW Department of Community Services, and the Cancer Council of New South Wales.
-In June 2018, he was made a Member of the Order of Australia for his service to medical research, particularly research ethics, education and professional associations.
+Mr Colin Thomson AM was Master of Burgmann College from 1983 to 1985.
+During this time, he continued his role as a part-time Senior Lecturer at the ANU Law School.
+After leaving Burgmann College, he continued his work at the ANU Law School before becoming a Professor and Academic Leader for Health Law and Ethics in the Graduate School of Medicine at the University of Wollongong.
+He was a member of the Medical Research Ethics Committee of the National Health and Medical Research Council (NHMRC) (1987–1991) and member (1998–2002) and later Chair (2006–2009) of the Australian Health Ethics Committee, also of the NHMRC.
+Mr Thomson has been a member of numerous human research ethics committees in universities, government departments and public sector agencies.
+He was a committee member of the Australian Bioethics Association and a board member, chair, and life member of the Australasian Association of Bioethics and Health Law.
+In June 2018, he was made a Member of the Order of Australia for his significant service to medical research, particularly research ethics, education and professional associations.

 Reverend Doctor Graeme J Garrett